GraphXAIN: Narratives to Explain Graph Neural Networks: Results

-This approach ensures that the explanation is not limited to mere numerical and visual descriptions, but instead offers a comprehensive, story-like narrative that enables the end-user to understand the model's decision-making process more intuitively.
-By conveying the reasoning behind the prediction, the narrative XAI explanation helps to bridge the gap between technical model outputs and user comprehension, which is a key purpose of effective narrative communication \cite{dahlstrom}.
+\begin{multicols}{2} This approach ensures that the explanation is not limited to mere numerical and visual descriptions, but instead offers a comprehensive, story-like narrative that enables the practitioners to understand the model's decision-making process more intuitively.
+By conveying the reasoning behind the prediction, the XAI Narrative explanation addresses a primary goal in XAI by bridging the gap between technical model outputs and user comprehension, thereby reflecting both the principles of narrative communication and the general objectives of explainability research \cite{dahlstrom}.

+Note that in the IMDB dataset, movie titles are available and directly mapped to nodes, whereas in the NBA dataset, player names are hashed, preventing their direct mapping.
+We hypothesize that having actual names would allow GraphXAIN to produce more effective explanations by drawing on specific player information.